-If the time change has become a norm, it has been questioned for several years by governments and should be abandoned in Europe in 2021.
-Whether you have a men watch, a Ladies watch, soon you may no longer have to change the time on your watch for daylight saving time!
+If the time change has become a standard, it has been questioned for several years by governments and should be abandoned in Europe.
+Whether you have a men's watch or a women's watch, soon you may no longer be obliged to change the time on your watch for daylight saving time!
 The Charlie Paris team deciphers all this.
 Between economic reasons and well-being of the population, we are coming back on the origins of the time change and its future in France.